attila-fazekas/kolibrium/README.md

 # Project status

-The library is not yet ready for production but is expected to be released as version 1.0.0 once Kotlin's context receivers are stabilized.
+The library is not yet ready for production but is expected to be released as version 1.0.0 once Kotlin's [context parameters](https://github.com/Kotlin/KEEP/blob/context-parameters/proposals/context-parameters.md) are stabilized.